 The method can be applied to most enzyme-catalysed reactions.
-The apparatus & methods presented on this site overcome the drawbacks that have prevented this method from being more widely used in the past.
+The apparatus & methods presented here overcome the drawbacks that have prevented this method from being more widely used in the past.

 Reactions that are easily measured are: